Nikon F

 The origin story: Nippon Kogaku

-As the nameplate in the photo above indicates, the Nikon F was the product of Nippon Kogaku K. K. of Tokyo.
-(The K. K. stands for kabushiki kaisha, 株式会社, Japanese for Inc. or Ltd.) In 1988 the company’s name was changed to Nikon Corporation.
+The nameplate in the photo above indicates that the Nikon F was the product of Nippon Kogaku of Tokyo.
+In 1988 the company’s name was changed to Nikon Corporation.

 (Sources: Alexander, 2002, Long, 2018 and Nikon Corp.)